ZiGorium/Trikrome/.github/md_posts/Post First.md

 # phyzik factory

 Possible game, App on the Iphone.
-Papas pizziaria + Factorio + physics game.
+Papas pizziaria + Factorio + physics game!

 take in unprocessed materials.
 Process them, refine them, and ship them out, paid for the work or to be sold.